PJWalker/daggerheart/content/NPCs/Trixie Glitterwing.md

 And I only have but one letter between.
 **—Envelope**
 ## Trixie
-Flixie says I’m a drag, but I think I’m swell
+Some say I’m a drag, but I think I’m swell
 I’m not quite a barbie, but am a Mattel.
 **—Trixie**

-	Trixie: This is my favourite one
-	Flixie: I wonder why.

-Yes, trixie – that’s me – you got it correct, flixie said you’d not get it; I’d say she got rekt.
+Yes, trixie – that’s me – you got it correct,
+Vinaeya said no-one’d get it; I’d say she got rekt.
 ## Oberon
 The king of my people, he sits on his throne
 That’s also the place that one of you calls home